 I first created these adorable no sew How to Train Your Dragon baseball hats so my kiddos could dress up like their favorite dragons….

-Dragon Wing Supplies
+Dragon Wing Fabric Choices

 These easy no sew wings can be made from any fabric that will not unravel.
 I like to use fleece or craft felt for several reasons: